oracle-livelabs/oci/oci-apm-springboot/00-introduction/introduction.md

 **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)**

 If you are running the workshop in a Paid Cloud Account, ensure you have the permissions below:
-* Oracle Cloud resources and permissions to create a file system.
-See **[Creating File Systems](https://docs.oracle.com/en-us/iaas/Content/File/Tasks/creatingfilesystems.htm)** and **[Service Limits](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm#top)** in the Oracle Cloud documentation.

 *	Oracle Cloud Account Administrator role or manage apm-domains permission in the target compartment.
 See **[Perform Oracle Cloud Infrastructure Prerequisites (APM)](https://docs.oracle.com/en-us/iaas/application-performance-monitoring/doc/perform-oracle-cloud-infrastructure-prerequisite-tasks.html)** in the Oracle Cloud documentation.

 ### More APM Workshops